AnaBondiguel/Project-Prioritization-Client-2/README.md

 - Applies Object Oriented (OO) principles/patterns & Uses appropriate data structures

-  In order to write more testable, flexible, and maintainable code, we followed the four principles of object-oriented programming: abstraction, inheritance, encapsulation, and polymorphism. what it is? functions?
+  In order to write more testable, flexible, and maintainable code, we followed the four principles of object-oriented programming: abstraction, inheritance, encapsulation, and polymorphism.
+We reused code of existing objects, used states and methods for our functions, and controllers and models for the architectural pattern to develop our user interfaces.

   For our application, each component has its own function and each page is written as a function with all the functionality for the page that contains various methods.
 Our structure is followed:

 - Function name